lueschem/lueschem.github.io/_posts/2018-03-02-11-Traps-to-Avoid-When-Building-Debian-Images.md

 ```

 Please note the fourth line of this config file: `edi` will make sure that the copyright files
-do get installed to make sure that we are legally compliant.
+do get installed to provide a legally compliant image.

 ## Conclusion